Partnership – Great goal; Insufficient word

 Building partnerships is not complex.
 In fact, it can be simple to understand.
 We create a common understanding of what we are going to do together (short-term or long-term) and we share what we want from each other and negotiate an agreement.

 The challenge in building partnerships comes when I actually have the conversation.
-I may even avoid the conversation all together.
+I may even avoid the conversation altogether.
 I get in my own way.
 My desire to be right, to minimize my risk, to be safe, and to gain a predictable outcome get in the way.
 There is also a sense of urgency to get things done and act.
-Unfortunately, nothing about partnerships is predictable or risk free, and urgency is the enemy of quality – quality of the outcome and quality of the relationship.
+Unfortunately, nothing about partnerships is predictable or risk-free, and urgency is the enemy of quality – the quality of the outcome and the quality of the relationship.

 Trust in Whom?

-Most of the time we talk about trust as if it has its own independent existence.
+Most of the time, we talk about trust as if it has its own independent existence.
 We can build trust; we can destroy trust.
-This treats it like it is an aspect of relationship and based on how people behave with each other.
+This treats it like it is an aspect of the relationship and is based on how people behave with each other.
 Are we trustworthy… are they trustworthy?
-We talk of others violating our trust, often in the workplace it is management who gets more than their share of the blame.
-We expect leaders to be congruent, to walk their talk, and if they don’t, we think we have a “trust problem.”
+I have trust, but in whom?
+We talk of others violating our trust; often, in the workplace, it is management who gets more than their share of the blame.
+We expect leaders to be congruent to walk their talk, and if they don’t, we think we have a “trust problem.”
 Or, if we are the leader, we are puzzled why the employees don’t trust us.

 Trust is more an expression of our own inner world, not an outside-in reaction to people and events as they affect us.